sahilrajput03/learn-express/with-typescript/README.md

 ```

 Add below code to `src/app.ts` file:
-  - *Note: Do not try to optimize this step by using echo command create files with below code because I tried it and it causes issues with below code because of backticks in the below code (in console.log).*
+  - *Note: Do not try to optimize this step by using echo command create file with below code because I tried it and it causes issues with below code because of backticks in the below code (in console.log).*

 ```ts
 import express from 'express'